thewh1teagle/plugins-workspace/.changes/window-state-filter-callback.md

 window-state-js: patch
 ---

-Introduces a filter callback to exclude specific windows from saving their state.
+Add `Builder::with_filter` callback to exclude specific windows from saving their state.
 This allows for more flexibility by enabling dynamic exclusion of windows based on custom logic.